ApoorvRoboticist/ApoorvRoboticist.com/index.md

 ### Carnegie Mellon University
 > Master's in Robotics, School of Computer Science (2018-2020)
+> Specialized in Artificial Intelligence, Computer Vision, Computer Science, and Robotics.

 ### Delhi Technological University
 > Bachelor's in Technology (2011-2015)
+> Specialized in Artificial Intelligence, and Robotics

 * * *
 # Professional Experience